Introduction

 6. Create a Sustainable Application Strategy

-- Batch tasks: research roles, customize resumes and cover letters, and follow up.
+- Batch tasks: research roles, customize resume/cover letters, follow up.

 - Track success metrics (responses, interviews, rejections) to spot patterns.